Nigerien Party for Democracy and Socialism

-The Nigerien Party for Democracy and Socialism (Parti Nigerien pour la Democratie et le Socialisme, PNDS-Tarayya) is a political party in Niger.
-It is a broadly left-leaning party, part of the Socialist International, and since 2011 it has been in power following the election of its long-time leader, Mahamadou Issoufou, as president.
-Mohamed Bazoum is President of the PNDS, and its Secretary-General is Foumakoye Gado.
+The Nigerien Party for Democracy and Socialism (Parti Nigerien pour la Democratie et le Socialisme, PNDS-Tarayya) was a political party in Niger.
+It is a banned left-leaning party, part of the Socialist International; it came to power in 2011 following the election of the former long-time leader Mahamadou Issoufou.
+Mohamed Bazoum is the former president of the party and the former Secretary-General is Foumakoye Gado.

 "Tarayya" means "gathering" in the Hausa language.